Afghanistan

 Aug 2021: US and allied military evacuations have finished at OAKB/Kabul airport.
 It is now under Taliban control.
 The FAA advises that there are no longer any ATC services available here, along with the entire OAKX/Kabul FIR.

-Read: OpsGroup Note - Afghanistan Ops Update & Situation Overview AUG2023
+Read: OpsGroup Note - Afghanistan Ops Update and Situation Overview July 2024

-Several countries say that overflights should only be on airways P500 and G500 in the far east of the OAKX/Kabul FIR.
-The US permits overflights across the entire FIR at and above FL320.
+Some countries say that overflights should only be on airways P500 and G500 in the far east of the OAKX/Kabul FIR, whereas others allow overflights across the entire airspace at and above FL320.
 Overflights must be on specific contingency routes.

-The primary risks are direct and indirect fire targeting airports and from surface-to-air fire targeting aircraft operating at low altitudes.
-Additionally, the conflict has resulted in no ATC service across the country's airspace and an extreme threat to aircraft and crew safety and security on the ground.
+The primary risk is from surface-to-air fire targeting aircraft operating at low altitudes.
+Additionally, there is no ATC service across the country's airspace and an extreme threat to aircraft and crew safety and security on the ground.

 Major events: